dblommesteijn/trans-api/README.md

 # Trans::Api

-Trans::Api is an ruby implementation for Transmission RPC.
+Trans::Api is an ruby implementation for Transmission RPC (bittorrent client).
 Based on RPC spec 13328 https://trac.transmissionbt.com/browser/trunk/extras/rpc-spec.txt

 It required for the Transmission RPC to run the 'remote access':